 Habituation is a form of learning where we decrease or cease to respond to a stimulus after repeated presentations.
 Tinnitus habituation means that we are no longer aware of a tinnitus stimulus most of the time and when we are aware of it, we no longer respond negatively to it.
 This is an attainable goal with the right therapy, help and support.
-Tinnitus habituation can be achieved by tinnitus retraining therapy offered by our sister company The Trauma Practice.
+Tinnitus habituation can be achieved by our Tinnitus Counselling and Tinnitus Retraining Therapy.

 What is tinnitus retraining therapy?

 Tinnitus retraining therapy is a process which enables you to become desensitized to a tinnitus stimulus.
 This means that tinnitus becomes less intrusive, less loud and can disappear into the background of your awareness.
-When you do become more aware of it, you no longer have a reaction to it.
-Tinnitus retraining therapy is available from The Trauma Practice in London Paddington or via Skype if you live further afield.
+When you do become more aware of it, you no longer have a negative reaction to it.
+We offer a psychological approach to tinnitus retraining therapy as part of our Tinnitus Counselling service.

 What is Tinnitus masking?